Tips- Resume Writing

-- Phone numbers -include your CELL PHONE number and area codes
+Phone numbers -include your CELL PHONE number with area code,

 By far, most hiring managers and almost all recruiters prefer the chronological resume format.
 In our example below, you can view how the candidate’s jobs were listed beginning with most recent and ending with least recent.

 Microsoft WORD format is, by far, the industry standard when e-mailing resumes.
 If you do not have your resume in WORD, do it immediately.
 Businesses do not have WORKS on their computers and cannot open resumes in that format.

 Check, recheck and then check again to make sure there are no typos.
 Many

 Hiring managers throw out any applications with even one typo.